Move from Personalization to Customer Journey Orchestration

 Since sales, marketing, customer service, operations and billing all engage directly with customers, many organizations can’t integrate data across business functions and touchpoints.
 This often results in irrelevant and inconsistent customer experiences.

 In a recent study, less than a third of organizations say they are effective at engaging customers with the right experiences at the right times through their preferred channels.
-Additionally, CX professionals report that delivering consistent, exceptional experiences across channels and delivering personalization at scale are the #4 and #5 overall CX challenges they face today.
+Additionally, CX professionals report that delivering consistent, exceptional experiences across channels and delivering personalization at scale rank fourth and fifth in overall CX challenges they face today.

 Data and Organizational Silos are Personalization Blockers

 Customers want every service interaction to be tailored to not only their persona, but their individual preferences, history and current needs.
-But as Forrester notes, customer-facing employees typically “lack customer context and cannot access the right knowledge and data” to do so.
+But customer-facing employees often lack customer context and cannot access the right knowledge and data to do this.

 Top challenges for delivering cross channel personalization